Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

-Table~\ref{tab:prop} shows the median and the 2.5 and 97.5 percentiles of the posterior distributions of the mixing probabilities and of the number of families by eligibility status in $\Uset$.
-At the posterior median there are $76\,480$ ($51.9\%$) families classified in the subpopulation $\Uset$, of which $74\,123$ are eligible and $2\,357$ are not eligible to receive Bolsa Fam\'ilia benefits.
-The estimated proportions of families in $\Usetm$ and $\Usetp$ are $43.5\%$ and $4.6\%$, respectively.
+Table~\ref{tab:prop} shows the median and 95\% highest density interval of the posterior distributions of the mixing probabilities and of the number of families by eligibility status in $\Uset$.
+At the posterior median there are $77\,643$ ($52.7\%$) families classified in the subpopulation $\Uset$.
+The posterior median of the number of families who are eligible and not eligible to receive Bolsa Fam\'ilia benefits are, respectively, $75\,372$ and $2\,269$.
+The estimated proportions of families in $\Usetm$ and $\Usetp$ are $42.6\%$ and $4.7\%$, respectively (see also Section~D in the e-Appendix).

 Figure~\ref{fig:PostS} shows the posterior median of the distribution of the forcing variable, monthly per capita household income, for the sample classified by subpopulation membership: Figure~\ref{fig:PostBoxplotS} shows the boxplots constructed using the posterior median of the minimum, the first quartile, the median, the third quartile and the maximum of the forcing variable in each subpopulation, and Figure~\ref{fig:PostHistS} shows the histograms constructed using the posterior median of the densities of the forcing variable in each subpopulation.
-As we can see in Figures~\ref{fig:PostBoxplotS} and \ref{fig:PostHistS}, monthly per capita household income for families in $\Uset$ spans almost the entire observed range, $[0, 300]$; on average only extremely poor families with monthly per capita household income lower than $0.2$ BLR do not enter $\Uset$.
-Nevertheless, the posterior median of the third quartile of $S$ for families in $\Uset$ is just $60$ BLR and more than 96\% of families in $\Uset$ have realized values of monthly per capita household income falling below the threshold.
-Exept for the long right tail and lower densities for values of $S \leq 30$, the distribution of the forcing variable for families in $\Uset$ is very similar to the distribution of the forcing variable for families in $\Usetm$.
+As we can see in Figures~\ref{fig:PostBoxplotS} and \ref{fig:PostHistS}, the posterior median of the third quartile of monthly per capita household income for families in $\Uset$ is just $60$ BLR, and more than 96\% of families in $\Uset$ have realized values of monthly per capita household income falling below the threshold.
+Except for the long right tail and lower densities for values of $S_i \leq 30$, the distribution of the forcing variable for families in $\Uset$ is very similar to the distribution of the forcing variable for families in $\Usetm$.